 The life of this Austrian princess, married at age 14 to the future Louis XVI, then guillotined during the French Revolution, still fascinates today.
 Her fate has made her an icon.
-The Pass’ Marie-Antoinette enables you to visit four monuments that played a role in the making of her legend.
+To learn more about this great historical figure, take advantage of the Pass’ Marie-Antoinette.
 How it works?
-You pay for one full-price ticket, and then benefit from reduced rates at the other three monuments.
+You buy one single ticket which enables you to visit four monuments that played a role in the making of her legend.

 A singular fate